What are your chances of acceptance?

 How to Prepare for a Virtual Interview

-While there are numerous commonalities between an in-person and virtual interview, there are some factors unique to taking an interview over Zoom, Skype, Facetime, and other digital services.
+While there are numerous similarities between an in-person and virtual interview, there are some factors unique to taking an interview over Zoom, Skype, Facetime, and other digital services.
 Below are a few tips for preparing for a virtual interview.

 What to Wear